PennLINC/PennLINC.github.io/docs/meta-analysis/databaseSearch.md

 ```
 ('mri'/exp OR 'mri' OR 'magnetic resonance imaging'/exp OR 'magnetic resonance imaging') AND ('vbm' OR 'voxel based morphometry'/exp OR 'voxel based morphometry' OR 'cortical thickness'/exp OR 'cortical thickness' OR 'cortical volume'/exp OR 'cortical volume' OR 'cortical surface area'/exp OR 'cortical surface area' OR 'grey matter density' OR 'gray matter density'/exp OR 'gray matter density') AND ('pain'/exp OR 'pain' OR 'neuropathy'/exp OR 'neuropathy' OR 'neuropathic' OR 'hyperalgesia'/exp OR 'hyperalgesia' OR 'allodynia'/exp OR 'allodynia') AND ('brain'/exp OR 'brain') AND [1990-2020]/py AND [embase]/lim AND ('article'/it OR 'article in press'/it OR 'chapter'/it OR 'editorial'/it OR 'letter'/it OR 'note'/it OR 'review'/it OR 'short survey'/it) AND [embase]/lim AND [english]/lim
 ```
-This will make sure you’re only searching for the years 1990 onwards, within the EMBASE database, and with articles that are only published.
+This will make sure you're only searching for the years 1990 onwards, within the EMBASE database, and with articles that are only published.

 ##### Exporting from EMBASE